 Safety razors are superior to multi-bladed cartridges in several ways.

-- First, a single blade will cut the skin closer to the skin’s surface.
-It reduces the chance of bumping the top layer of skin off and bulk building up between the sharp edges of the razor and skin.
+• First, a single blade will cut the skin closer to the skin’s surface.
+It reduces the chance of bumping the top layer of skin off and bulk building up between the sharp edges of the razor and the skin.

-- The shaving experience with a safety razor requires higher attention and precision.
+• The shaving experience with a safety razor requires closer attention and precision.
 Every stroke is more thought-out and precise.

 Tip: You should change the blade once a week.